garrettreed/garrettreed.info/README.md

 # garrettreed.info

-A static website.
-Currently hosted on netlify.
+A static website with some go functions.
+Hosted on netlify.